Danill-Superbelka/SomeOfTask/README.md

 # SomeOfTask
-different tasks from practices, trainings, internships
+Different tasks from practices, trainings, internships.
+Some of tasks can be solved incorrectly or partially correctly.